What is Recurrent Neural Networks (RNN)?

 Conclusion

-Recurrent Neural Networks (RNNs) are a powerful and versatile tool with a wide range of applications.
-They are commonly used in language modeling and text generation, as well as voice recognition systems.
+Recurrent Neural Networks (RNNs) are powerful and versatile tools with a wide range of applications.
+They are commonly used in language modeling, text generation, and voice recognition systems.
 One of the key advantages of RNNs is their ability to process sequential data and capture long-range dependencies.
 When paired with Convolutional Neural Networks (CNNs), they can effectively create labels for untagged images, demonstrating a powerful synergy between the two types of neural networks.

 However, one challenge with traditional RNNs is their struggle with learning long-range dependencies, which refers to the difficulty in understanding relationships between data points that are far apart in the sequence.
 This limitation is often referred to as the vanishing gradient problem.
 To address this issue, a specialized type of RNN called Long-Short Term Memory Networks (LSTM) has been developed, and this will be explored further in future articles.
 RNNs, with their ability to process sequential data, have revolutionized various fields, and their impact continues to grow with ongoing research and advancements.